Hamilton, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 38.6 km2, of which 36.7 km2 is land and 1.9 km2, or 4.89%, is water.
 Hamilton lies 5 mi inland from Massachusetts Bay, and both the eastern and western portion of town are bordered by water, with the Ipswich River to the west and Chebacco Lake and several other small ponds to the east.
 The highest point in town is found on Blueberry Hill in Bradley Palmer State Park, with an elevation of at least 215 ft, according to the most recent (2011-2012) USGS 7.5-minute topographical map.
 Several areas of town are protected, including Myopia Hunt Club and parts of Bradley Palmer State Park, Appleton Farm Grass Rides, and the Ipswich River Wildlife Sanctuary.

+Patton Park, a center of activity for the town in downtown Hamilton, was named after General George S. Patton.

 Hamilton is bordered by Ipswich to the north, Essex to the east, Manchester-by-the-Sea to the southeast, Wenham to the south, and Topsfield to the west.
 It is located 12 mi south of Newburyport, 8 mi north of Salem and 23 mi northeast of Boston.